szzexpoi/saliency_analysis/README.md

 ```

 ### Quantifying Contributions of Semantics
-After running the aforementioned steps or downloading intermediate results from our drive, you can follow the Jupyter Notebook to compute the quantitative contributions (and interactions) of semantics.
+After running the aforementioned steps or downloading intermediate results from our drive, you can follow the Jupyter Notebook to compute the quantitative contributions of semantics.

 ### Reference
 If you use our code or data, please cite our paper: